Riding Up Front: Team

-Wei-En Tan, Ph.D. - founder and Executive Director, also founder and President, COO at AI company Visla Labs.
+Wei-En Tan, Ph.D. - founder and Executive Director, also founder and President, COO at the AI company Visla Labs.

 Anaïs Rameau, M.D. - Board Chair, Laryngologist Surgeon at Cornell Weill Medicine in NYC, of French-Iranian background.

 Mark Argyle - Curator, web content designer, editor and copywriter from Melbourne, Australia.

 Kevin Quennesson - Creative Director, also AI and ML leader at Twitter, entrepreneur and engineer originally from France.

 Martha Rodriguez Clavell, J.D. - Communications Director, the youngest board member of the ACLU in Miami and born in Havana, Cuba.

 Latasha James – Outreach Manager, social media professional living in Detroit, Michigan.

 Development

 Riding Up Front is actively seeking more artwork and stories from worldwide, and encourages building a community based on sharing stories and art.
 Stories are curated by the RUF founding volunteer team who share the experience of immigration or as refugees.
 The participating artists get to choose the style they work best with.
 Each story is about a connection made between the driver and passenger, regardless of race, religion, or gender.